Invasion of South Georgia: Prelude

 The British moves met with a series of Argentine countermeasures: the corvettes ARA Drummond and ARA Granville were deployed between the Falklands and South Georgia, which would have allowed them to intercept Endurance and remove any Argentine personnel on board.
 In addition, upon arrival at Leith, Endurance found the Antarctic Survey ship ARA Bahía Paraíso at anchor.
 This vessel landed a party of 10 naval commandos picked up from South Orkney Islands.

 Facing the potential for military action, the Foreign Office sought some sort of compromise.
-Lord Carrington proposed to his counterpart, Nicanor Costa Méndez, to indulge the workers presence at Leith, given the proper documentation, which could include the stamping of temporary permissions instead of passports, a concession crucial to the Argentine position.
-The Argentine intention, however, was that the arrival of any of its citizens to South Georgia should follow the procedures agreed on the communications treaty of 1971.
+Lord Carrington proposed to his counterpart, Nicanor Costa Méndez, to indulge the workers' presence at Leith, given the proper documentation, which could include the stamping of temporary permissions instead of passports, a concession crucial to the Argentine position.
+The Argentine intention, however, was that the arrival of any of its citizens to South Georgia should follow the procedures agreed on in the communications treaty of 1971.
 Governor Rex Hunt strongly rejected this extension of the agreement, valid only for the Falklands jurisdiction, and raised his concerns to the British government.
-Costa Mendez left things in limbo; both countries were then on the brink of conflict.
+Costa Mendez left things in limbo; the countries were then on the brink of conflict.

 Battle

 2 April

 Shortly before the Argentine landings on the Falklands, Bahía Paraíso and Endurance were playing a cat-and-mouse game around South Georgia, until 31 March, when the ships lost track of each other.
 The British plan was that Martin would be in charge until the Argentine forces showed any hostile intentions.
 If that occurred, Acting Lieutenant Keith Mills, the most senior officer of the Royal Marines party, would take command.
-A marine under the command of Mills was Robert Charles Ashton, who donated his equipment used in the Battle to the South Georgia Museum in 2013.
 Mills received a radio message from HMS Endurance relaying instructions from London that he should make only a token resistance to any Argentine violation of British territory.
 It was reported that he replied "sod that, I'll make their eyes water", although Mills later stated the story was not true.
 On 2 April, Captain Alfredo Astiz (a leading figure during the Dirty War, whose extradition was requested by France for human rights violations) announced to the Argentine party in Leith that Argentina had taken over the Falklands.

 Meanwhile, the Argentine navy ordered the corvette to join Bahía Paraíso at Leith, equipped with two helicopters and carrying 40 marines, along with Astiz's team.
 The aim was the capture of Grytviken.
 The group would be called Grupo de Tareas 60.1, under the command of Captain Trombetta, on board Bahía Paraíso.